-We offer quality home inspections at all phases of construction, including pre & post-pour, pre-drywall, final walkthrough, and 11th month warranty inspections.
+We offer quality home inspections at all phases of construction, including pre-pour foundation, pre-drywall, final walkthrough, and 11th month warranty inspections.
 Each inspection includes a written report to help you work with your builder to ensure the house is built correctly to provide years of enjoyment.
 For more information on new construction inspections, click here.

 Take control back when selling your home by hiring Veteran Home Inspections to do a Move-In Certified™ inspection before you list it.
 This inspection will let you know the potential sticking points from the buyer's inspection so you can address them ahead of time.
 By doing this, you can help alleviate last minute negotiations and get the best price for you house.
 These inspections can also help sell your home faster.
 For more information on Move-In Certified™ inspections, click here.

 Through our partnership with MFD Home Certifications, we can now offer foundation certifications for manufactured housing throughout our service area.
 Instead of tracking down a separate engineer and paying them to come out to do a site visit, we can take care of the site visit for you while we're doing the home inspection.
 We can take all of the measurements and pictures needed for the engineer to issue the certification needed by the lenders.
 We also offer this as a stand-alone service.
 Contact us for more information and we will get everything set up.

 We have inspected commercial properties ranging from late 1800s homes being used as commercial space all the way up to an 875,000SF new construction office building.
 We offer competitive rates on commercial properties to make sure you know what you are purchasing.
 We can also do pre-listing inspections on a property you're selling to help with disclosure requirements.
 For more information on commercial property inspections, click here.